Alert

 Administrative tasks

-Update the Return-to-Work screen.
-Confirm if the lay off is a continuation of an existing layoff or a new lay off.
+Update the eCO Modified Work and Return to Work screens.
+Confirm if the layoff is a continuation of an existing layoff or a new lay off.

 Follow the appropriate procedure for the claim circumstance: